casbin/awesome-auth/README.md

 # Awesome Auth [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-> A curated list of quality Authentication & Authorization software and libraries.
+> Quality Authentication & Authorization software and libraries.

+Authentication (aka AuthN) and authorization (aka AuthZ) are both security measures.
+Authentication is the process of verifying who you are.
+Authorization is the process of verifying that you have access to something.
+Authorization occurs after successful authentication.

 Inspired by the lists [awesome](https://github.com/sindresorhus/awesome), [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness), and [awesome-nodejs](https://github.com/sindresorhus/awesome-nodejs).